 - 2. Members of the Committee shall be appointed by the Board.
-Members of the Committee shall continue to be Committee members until their successors are appointed and qualified or until their retirement, resignation or removal.
+Members of the Committee shall continue to be Committee members until their successors are appointed and qualified or until their earlier retirement, resignation or removal.
 Any member may be removed, with or without cause, by the approval of a majority of the independent directors then serving on the full Board.
 The Board may fill any vacancies on the Committee by a majority vote of the directors then in office. - 3.
-The Committee shall meet at least four times a year, with the authority to convene additional meetings, as circumstances require.
+The Committee shall meet at least quarterly, with the authority to convene additional meetings, as circumstances require.
 The Committee may invite members of management, independent auditors, legal counsel or others to attend meetings and to provide relevant information.
-At least annually, the Committee shall hold an executive session at which only independent directors and the independent auditor are present. - 4.
+The Committee shall meet periodically with management and the independent auditor in separate executive sessions to discuss matters which the Committee members or these groups believe should be discussed privately. - 4.
 The Committee may form and delegate authority to subcommittees when appropriate, or to one or more members of the Committee. - 5.
 The Board shall designate a Committee member as the Chairman of the Committee, or if the Board does not do so, the Committee members shall appoint a Committee member as Chairman by a majority vote of the authorized number of Committee members.
 The Chairman of the Committee shall preside at all Committee meetings.
 At all meetings of the Committee, a majority of the members of the Committee shall constitute a quorum for the transaction of business, and the act of a majority of the members of the Committee present at a meeting at which a quorum is in attendance shall be the act of the Committee.
 Members of the Committee may participate in any meeting by means of a conference telephone or similar communications equipment by means of which persons participating in the meeting can hear each other, and such participation shall constitute presence in person at such meeting.
 The Committee shall maintain written minutes of its meetings.
 Minutes of each meeting of the Committee shall be distributed to each member of the Committee and the Board.
 The Secretary of the Company shall retain the original signed minutes for filing with the corporate records of the Company.
 Any person present at a meeting may be appointed by the Committee as Secretary to record the minutes.
 The Committee may adopt additional rules of procedure, but when a matter of procedure is not addressed by Committee rules, the procedure specified by the Company's Bylaws shall be followed.
 The Committee may also act by unanimous written consent as the Committee may decide. - 6.
 The Committee shall make itself available to meet with management of the Company to discuss any matters that it or management deems appropriate, and shall be available to the independent auditors during the year for consultation purposes.